-The Air Medal was instituted in the throes of WWII, in September 1942, and is awarded to any member of the U.S. Armed Forces.
+The Air Medal, or AM, was instituted in the throes of WWII, in September 1942, and is awarded to any member of the U.S. Armed Forces.
 Since the award was instituted during WWII, it is retroactive to September 8, 1939.

 The eligibility of the Air Medal has changed since its inception in 1942.
 The base requirement of the medal is “single acts of achievement to any member of the U.S. Armed Forces who distinguished themselves by heroism, outstanding achievement, or by meritorious service while participating in an aerial flight”.